- £509 per week

 Read the full Access Statement for this property.

 This newly built dormer bungalow is situated on the west side of the town in a quiet residential area where the stables for the old dairy used to be.
 It is furnished and decorated to a high standard.
 It has ample private parking and is just a short walk from the West Cliff and the town with all its amenities.
-With parking for two cars and easy access to central Whitby, this cottage and W723 are very popular choices.
+With parking for two cars and easy access to central Whitby.

 Bedroom 1: Double bed, built-in wardrobes, dressing table and chest of drawers.